 Coffee is a popular beverage across the world.
 While some older teens may consume it occasionally, can you consider coffee for babies?
-The principal substance of coffee is caffeine, which is known to be a stimulant, improving mental alertness.
+The principal substance of coffee is caffeine, which is known to be a stimulantiXA class of medications that expedite the transmission of information between the brain and the body. , improving mental alertness.
 Although uncommon, some parents may consider the beverage for babies, while some may wonder what happens if the baby sips it accidentally.

 Read this post to know if coffee is suitable for infants and the potential effects of it in case a baby drinks it.

 Can Babies And Toddlers Have Coffee?

 No, infants and toddlers must not consume coffee due to its caffeine content.
 The American Academy of Pediatrics states that children must not have caffeinated beverages up to five years of age (1).
 It is usually suggested not to offer coffee at least until the child is in their teens.
 Coffee may also not provide any nutrition to babies and toddlers.
 Besides, the effects of caffeine could be compounded in children more than in adults.
 While some parents may consider giving their children tea as a substitute for coffee, it’s important to note that tea also contains caffeine.

 Effects Of Coffee On Babies And Toddlers